 In January 2014, the Company entered into a definitive agreement to sell its Friction Materials business to Federal Mogul Corporation for \$155 million.
 The Company closed the sale of its Friction Materials business on July 11, 2014.
 The Company recognized a pre-tax and after-tax loss of \$33 million (of which \$5 million was recognized in 2014).
-The sale of Friction Materials, which has been part of the Transportation Systems segment, is consistent with the Company's strategic focus on its portfolio of differentiated global technologies.
+The sale of Friction Materials, which was part of the Transportation Systems business, is consistent with the Company's strategic focus on its portfolio of differentiated global technologies.

-Following the closing of the sale, the Company announced that it will realign its Transportation Systems business segment with its Aerospace business segment.
-Under the realigned segment reporting structure, the Company will have three business segments: Aerospace, Automation and Control Solutions and Performance Materials and Technologies.
+Following the closing of the sale, the Company announced the realignment of its Transportation Systems business segment with its Aerospace business segment.
+Under the realigned segment reporting structure, the Company has three business segments: Aerospace, Automation and Control Solutions and Performance Materials and Technologies.
 This realignment has no impact on the Company's historical consolidated financial position, results of operations or cash flows.
-Effective with the reporting of third quarter 2014 results, the Company will report its financial performance based on the inclusion of Transportation Systems in Aerospace.
+Effective with the reporting of third quarter 2014 results, the Company has reported its financial performance based on the inclusion of Transportation Systems in Aerospace.